Effective action for higher spin fields on (A)dS backgrounds: Hamiltonian BRST quantization

 One thus recursively fixes all other terms in the graded expansion.
 If the constraint algebra is linear (i.e. it is a Lie algebra) the expansion stops at $p=1$.

 The gauge fixed action in hamiltonian form reads

-where $a_{\alpha}$ are momenta conjugated to the phase space variables $z$ (indices are contracted with the symplectic identity matrix), $H_{BRST}$ is the BRST-invariant extension of the extended hamiltonian and $K$ an arbitrary gauge-fixing fermion.
+where $\omega_{\alpha \beta}$ is the symplectic matrix in canonical coordinates, $H_{BRST}$ is the BRST-invariant extension of the extended hamiltonian, and $K$ an arbitrary gauge-fixing fermion.
 This action is BRST invariant for any $K$.
 An important example concerns algebraic gauges for which the gauge fields are fixed to $\hat E^A$: in such a special case

 for which

 The above technique to construct the BRST charge $\Omega$ is known as Koszul-Tate resolution.

 Below we use the Koszul-Tate resolution to study an interesting class of non lie rank 3 superalgebra, and to construct the gauge fixed action for $O(N)$ spinning particles propagating on (A)dS target spaces.
 We do it directly at the quantum level where Poisson brackets are replaced by (anti-)commutators, such as $[{\mathcal P}_A, {\mathcal C}^B\}=-i\delta_A^B$ and ${\mathcal P}_A$ are taken to be (anti-)hermitian when (anti-)commuting whereas ${\mathcal C}^A$ are always hermitians.
 The master formula~\eqref{Q2} is now a nilpotency condition on the BRST charge, $\Omega^2=0$.
 We thus have